ts-safeql/safeql/docs/compatibility/prisma.md

       {
         "connections": [
           {
-            // The migrations path:
-            "migrationsDir": "./prisma/migrations",
-            "targets": [
+            // ... (read more about configuration in the API docs) "targets": [
+              // this will lint syntax that matches
+              // `prisma.$queryRaw` or `prisma.$executeRaw`
               {
-                // The sql tags that should be checked.
-                // either `db.$queryRaw` or `db.$executeRaw`:
                 "tag": "prisma.+($queryRaw|$executeRaw)",
-                // Transform the query result to array "transform": "{type}[]"
+                "transform": "{type}[]"
               }
             ]